 Invesco Advisers provides advisory services in accordance with the applicable investment guidelines, including applicable restrictions on investing in certain securities, or types of securities or other financial instruments, that are customized by the client, or in accordance with the mandate selected by the client.
+Investment teams may consider data and analysis on environmental, social and governance (ESG) considerations developed by Invesco Advisers or its affiliates, or a third party.
+While Invesco Advisers provides ESG data to its investment teams, any use of ESG considerations in an investment process will be determined by independent portfolio management teams, each of which may incorporate ESG considerations into its investment process in differing manners.
 Each Commingled Fund for which Invesco Advisers provides advisory services is managed in accordance with its investment guidelines and restrictions and generally is not tailored to the individualized needs of any particular investor.
 An investment in such a Commingled Fund does not, in and of itself, create an advisory relationship between the investor and an Adviser.